Raid on Yontan Airfield: United States

-Preparation and Organization
+Preparation and organization

 The Japanese Sixth Air Army began preparations for the attack in early May.
 Led by Captain Okuyama, the raid force moved from Nishitsukuba to Kumamoto as it continued to prepare for the assault.
 Aircraft for the raid came from the Third Independent Air Unit based in the vicinity of Hamamatsu.
 The raid force consisted of 120 commandos broken up into a headquarters section and five flights, each containing twenty men.
 They were to be transported by twelve Mitsubishi Ki-21s stripped of their guns and with additional forward and rear exits added to assist raiders with exiting.
 The timing of the raid was also meant to coincide with the withdrawal of Lieutenant General Mitsuru Ushijima's 32nd Army from the Shuri Line in southern Okinawa.

 On May 18, Imperial Japanese Army headquarters approved the operation and issued orders for it to take place on May 23.
 The raid was to precede as part of Operation Kikusui VII, one of a number of large Kamikaze attacks flown against US forces in the vicinity of Okinawa.
 Operations on May 23 were cancelled due to poor weather in the vicinity of the target airfield.

-Execution of Raid
+Execution of the raid

 Twelve Japanese bombers departed from an airfield near Kengun, Japan on the evening of May 24 with 136 commandos aboard.
 The flight to Okinawa would take 4 hours.
 Each plane had its flight crew and 12 commandoes aboard.
 Shortly after take-off, four planes developed engine trouble and returned to base.
 Three more of the bombers were successfully intercepted by American night fighters while en route to Okinawa.

 Just after 8pm on May 24, Japanese bombers began to strike targets at both Ie Shima and Yontan Airfields.
 At 2225 the first of the remaining Giretsu Sally bomber approached Yontan Airfield at very low level and was successfully engaged by Marine anti-aircraft gunners of the 1st Provisional Antiaircraft Artillery Group who were tasked with defending the field.
 Five minutes later, three more Japanese aircraft appeared at low-level over Yontan and were observed attempting to land before being shot down or crash landing.
 A small number of Giretsu survived this wave and began their mission of attacking aircraft on the airfield.
 A fourth aircraft was shot down south of the airfield and its severed wing fell and hit an anti-aircraft position killing two Marines from the 16th Antiaircraft Artillery Battalion.
 A fifth aircraft successfully evaded anti-aircraft fire and was able to belly land approximately 100 meters from the control tower.
 Immediately upon landing, approximately 10-12 commandos were able to disembark and begin their assigned mission of destroying aircraft on the airfield.
 The attackers flung grenades and attached incendiary devices to aircraft as chaos initially reigned amongst large numbers of aircraft maintenance and airfield services personnel in the vicinity.